 Asset Type Credit Risk Management Practices Estimation of Impairment Loss Allowance Government gilts, bonds Loans to other authorities Investments guaranteed by statute - no credit risk.
 No allowance required.
-Deposits with banks, building societies and other investments Deposits are restricted by the council's Treasury Management Strategy to institutions with high credit ratings and will be recalled if these fall below investment grade A A limit of £7m of the total portfolio is placed on the amount of money that can be invested with a single counterparty.
+Deposits with banks, building societies and other investments Deposits are restricted by the council's Treasury Management Strategy to institutions with high credit ratings and will be recalled if these fall below investment grade A A3 limit of £7m of the total portfolio is placed on the amount of money that can be invested with a single counterparty.
 For unsecured investments in banks, building societies and companies, a smaller limit of £3.5m applies.
 The Council also sets limits on investments in certain sectors.
-No more than £20m in total can be invested for a period longer than one year.
 12 month expected credit losses have been calculated by applying risk factors provided by the council's treasury management providers.